Names and Attributes

 Excerpt: Two weeks ago, Mexican soldiers clashed here with drug cartel gangsters in running gun battles that

-Terrified residents scrambled for safety.
+residents scrambled for safety.
 At least a dozen people were killed, including bystanders.
-Children were
+Children were wounded in

-wounded in the crossfire.
+the crossfire.
 Not a single word about it appeared in the local news media.
-Nuevo Laredo has three
+Nuevo Laredo has three television news

-television news channels, four daily newspapers and at least five radio stations that broadcast news, but every
+channels, four daily newspapers and at least five radio stations that broadcast news, but every outlet ignored the

-outlet ignored the biggest story of the year.
-Nuevo Laredo is not an isolated village but the busiest city along the
+biggest story of the year.
+Nuevo Laredo is not an isolated village but the busiest city along the U.S.-Mexico border, a

-U.S.-Mexico border, a vital U.S. trade partner with a population of 360,000, professional sports teams, universities
+vital U.S. trade partner with a population of 360,000, professional sports teams, universities and an international

-and an international airport.
-Fearing for their lives and the safety of their families, journalists are adhering to a
+airport.
+Fearing for their lives and the safety of their families, journalists are adhering to a near-complete news

-are under their complete control," said a veteran reporter, who spoke on the condition of anonymity.
-Editors and
+complete control," said a veteran reporter, who spoke on the condition of anonymity.
+Editors and managers of news

 Smuggling Tunnels - See Smuggling Tunnels below

-second language, for the missile defense of the hemisphere, from a tropical environment to a sub-arctic
+language, for the missile defense of the hemisphere, from a tropical environment to a sub-arctic environment.

-environment.
 There are no recruiting projects to get personnel from any other state.
-Puerto Rico is the Drug
+Puerto Rico is the Drug Cartel Connection

-Cartel Connection to the GMD. x The push to recruit from Puerto Rico did not start until Katkus became the
+to the GMD. x The push to recruit from Puerto Rico did not start until Katkus became the AKARNG commander

 On January 30, US Immigrations and Customs Enforcement agents arrested a Mexican citizen who was linked to